nervosnetwork/muta/README.md

 [2019-09-25T15:26:14Z INFO  muta] Go with config: Config { .. }
 ```

+Go to [http://127.0.0.1:8000/graphiql](http://127.0.0.1:8000/graphiql) to communicate with the chain and read the documentations after the chain is running.

 The develop chain is worked on **LOCAL** and **SINGLE NODE**.